 Property ownership is more often than not the single biggest asset our customers have and in our role as property factor we endeavour to ensure that adequate funding is ingathered on an ongoing basis from those with shared responsibility.

-Upon entry to the property most homeowners will make payment of a property float, the value often being set within the governing Title Deeds.
-Where Title Deeds are silent, we will calculate a figure suitable to meet the estimated maintenance and insurance requirements.
+Upon entry to the property most homeowners will make payment of a property float.
+A figure is generally calculated which is suitable to meet the estimated maintenance and insurance requirements.
 The provision of a property float allows us to have a fund to draw from when maintenance, insurance and service costs are incurred.

 Through the range of properties factored, costs are typically incurred for services such as: